katskillskat/katskills-org/_pages/about.md

 permalink: /about/
 ---

-This website is for people who grew up or live in the Central Catskills full-time.
+This website is for people who grew up or live in the Catskills full-time.